- Facilities Planning & Campus Development (FPC)

 - Who determines the districts new facilities priorities?

 Answer: The district follows a lengthy and comprehensive process for identifying and prioritizing new facility projects.
 The initial step is to assess the districts educational master plan, as well as facility safety/code compliance requirements, and develop a facilities master plan.
 On an annual basis, projects from the facilities master plan are prioritized based on a risk/value analysis.
 The highest ranked projects are assessed per the Chancellors Office point system and project capacity/load ratios.
 A final project ranking is recommended and reviewed with district leadership.
 Each year a Five Year Construction Plan is presented to the Board of Trustees for approval.
 Once approved, this plan is submitted to the Chancellors Office for review and funding consideration.
+Our current Facilities Master Plan can be viewed on our website.

 - How are major facility repairs and renovations funded?